 Due to the high volume of data and tight time constraints, the system needs to scale accordingly, which was achieved via the Google Cloud Platform and its autoscaling features.
 GCP secures smooth and reliable scalability for data processing operations.

-To keep data processing workflow uninterrupted no matter the workload, we used Apache Beam.
+To keep the data processing workflow uninterrupted no matter the workload, we used Apache Beam.

 Accuracy is the central requirement for the data processing operation in genomics, especially in the context of DNA Analysis and pathogen detection.